Good manufacturing practice: High-level details

-Good manufacturing practices are recommended with the goal of safeguarding the health of consumers and patients as well as producing quality products.
+Good manufacturing practice is recommended with the goal of safeguarding the health of consumers and patients as well as producing quality products.
 In the United States, a food or drug may be deemed "adulterated" if it has passed all of the specifications tests but is found to be manufactured in a facility or condition which violates or does not comply with current good manufacturing guideline.

 GMP standards are not prescriptive instructions on how to manufacture products.
 They are a series of performance based requirements that must be met during manufacturing.
 When a company is setting up its quality program and manufacturing process, there may be many ways it can fulfill GMP requirements.
 It is the company's responsibility to determine the most effective and efficient quality process that both meets business and regulatory needs.